-Eliza Fletcher Found Dead at 34: What to Know About the Billionaire Heiress - E!
+Eliza Fletcher Found Dead at 34: What to Know About the Teacher - E!
 Online

 Family and friends are mourning the loss of Eliza Fletcher.

-Three days after being abducted while out on a jog in Memphis, authorities confirmed the billionaire heiress and kindergarten teacher was found deceased on Sept.
+Three days after being abducted while out on a jog in Memphis, authorities confirmed the kindergarten teacher was found deceased on Sept.
 5.

 Fletcher was out running on Sept.
 2 when security video, per Memphis police, showed that a person approached the 34-year-old and forced her into a black GMC Terrain.
 Two days after her kidnapping, authorities announced that Cleotha Abston, 38, was charged with kidnapping and tampering with evidence in connection with her disappearance.
 After police made the tragic discovery, additional charges of first-degree murder and first-degree murder in the perpetration of kidnapping were added.

-Note: *Editor's Note: A previous version of this story referred to Eliza as a "billionaire heiress."
-The article has since been updated to reflect that while her grandfather's company amassed $3.2 billion in revenue last year, it doesn't reflect the late philanthropist's personal wealth.